mcarujo/pneumonia-detector/README.md

 For this approach, I'm using CNN to identify the disease (Pneumonia).
 Before providing the image to the CNN must be processed to just provide in the image the chest part of the image.
 In the folder **models**, there are some Convolutional Neural Network that was tested to be used in the solution.
 It's used the image in Grayscale to feed and train the CNN.

 In deep learning, a convolutional neural network (CNN, or ConvNet) is a class of deep neural networks, most commonly applied to analyzing visual imagery.
-They are also known as shift invariant or space invariant artificial neural networks (SIANN), based on the shared-weight architecture of the convolution kernels that shift over input features and provide translation equivariant responses.
-Counter-intuitively, most convolutional neural networks are only equivariant, as opposed to invariant, to translation.
-[Source - CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network)
+For mor information click [here](https://en.wikipedia.org/wiki/Convolutional_neural_network).

-An X-ray, or X-radiation, is a penetrating form of high-energy electromagnetic radiation.
-Most X-rays have a wavelength ranging from 10 picometers to 10 nanometers, corresponding to frequencies in the range 30 petahertz to 30 exahertz (30×1015 Hz to 30×1018 Hz) and energies in the range 124 eV to 124 keV.
-X-ray wavelengths are shorter than those of UV rays and typically longer than those of gamma rays.
-[Source - X-ray](https://en.wikipedia.org/wiki/X-ray)
+X-rays are a type of radiation called electromagnetic waves.
+X-ray imaging creates pictures of the inside of your body.
+The images show the parts of your body in different shades of black and white.
+For more information click [here](https://en.wikipedia.org/wiki/X-ray).
 <br /><br /><br />

 # Application